 - Obstruction of blood supply (infarction) to the ribs

 People with SCD are susceptible to severe infection from certain types of bacteria.
 Common types of infection include:

-- Infection of the surroundings of the brain and the spine (meningitis)
+- Infection of the surroundings of the brain and the spine, also known as bacterial meningitis

 People with SCD will normally also experience mild to moderate anemia, a lack of hemoglobin.
 Periodically, however, this anemia can become severe and require urgent medical attention.
 This may occur suddenly or more gradually.